-- In people with T2DM the risk of CVD incidence/mortality peaked at 1 egg daily (relative risk 1.22).
+- In people with T2DM the risk of CVD incidence or mortality peaked at 1 egg daily (relative risk 1.22).

 - Looking specifically at women there was a decreased risk of CVD, CHD, and heart failure when consuming 4 eggs weekly (relative risks 0.89, 0.89, and 0.84) but when consuming 1 egg daily there was only a decrease in CVD risk (relative risk 0.90).

-Eating 1 whole egg daily seems safe.
-Given the small amount of literature regarding egg intake beyond 1 daily, as well as the frequent association of egg consumption with unhealthy lifestyle habits (at least in US studies), it is hard to derive an evidence-based viewpoint on greater egg intake.
+Eating 1 whole egg daily seems safe, with any small increased risk of poor health outcomes very possibly being accounted for by residual confounding factors.
+Given the small amount of literature regarding egg intake beyond 1 daily, as well as the frequent association of egg consumption with unhealthy lifestyle habits (at least in the US studies), it is hard to derive an evidence-based viewpoint on greater egg intake.
 Short-term trials such as the DIABEGG study listed above have shown higher egg intake can be included in healthy weight-maintenance or weight-loss efforts.
 As indicated above, perhaps 25-33% of people are hyper-responders to cholesterol consumption.
-For individuals who do wish to consume multiple eggs daily, it may be best to obtain a blood lipid profile prior to increasing egg consumption.
-Repeating the blood lipid profile at least 4 weeks after increasing egg consumption would then show if an individual’s cholesterol numbers worsened significantly; if so, it would be worth considering cutting back on the egg intake.
+If you do wish to consume multiple eggs daily, it may be best to obtain a blood lipid profile prior to increasing your egg consumption.
+Repeating the blood lipid profile at least 4 weeks after increasing egg consumption would then show if your cholesterol numbers worsened significantly; if so, it would be worth considering cutting back on the egg intake.

 For an extended period of time, as evidenced in the DGA, the majority of the literature indicated that eating patterns that include seafood are associated with positive health effects, as are eating patterns low in red meat and processed meat.
 The DGA does make a distinction for lean red meat, however, stating that when consumed in recommended quantities this can also be part of a healthy eating pattern.

-Note: “Lean meat” is generally defined as containing <10 grams of fat, ≤4.5 grams of saturated fat, and <95mg of cholesterol per 100g serving.
+Note: “Lean meat” is generally defined as containing <10 grams of fat, ≤4.5 grams of saturated fat, and <95 mg of cholesterol in a 100 grams serving.
 When buying beef at a store this would be at least 90% lean.

 The NutriRECS publications